 The cost of a probate attorney can run up to 5% of an estate’s value.
 While you may not always need an attorney to represent you, in many cases, it makes the process go much more smoothly.
 When you hire an attorney, you can be assured that all debts, creditors, and beneficiaries will be properly taken care of.

 In order to avoid probate, an individual can either set up a trust, own property in joint tenancy with the right of survivorship or set up beneficiaries when creating the assets.
 This is particularly true with stocks and bank accounts.
-By avoiding probate in South Bend, you will be able to avoid a number of the costs people often face.
+By avoiding probate in Indiana, you will be able to avoid a number of the costs people often face.

 When a property is in probate, it can be tied up for months.
 In addition to the costs above, if a property is in question, the executor of the estate will need to pay the taxes, insurance, and mortgage on the property to keep it from going into foreclosure.